-This letter is to inform you that some students who attend Mountain Villa School have severe peanut/nut allergies.
+Some students who attend Mountain Villa School have severe peanut/nut allergies.
 Strict avoidance of peanut/nut products is the only way to prevent a life threatening allergic reaction.
 We are asking your assistance in providing the students with a safe learning environment.